-An element of our strategy is to license the use of our technology and provide services to government entities in connection with health care reform and its requirement that states establish health insurance exchanges.
+We may license the use of our technology and provide services to government entities in connection with health care reform and its requirement that states establish health insurance exchanges.
 While we have been a party to a small number of government contracts as a prime contractor or as a subcontractor, we are new to government contracting.
 Generally, government contracts are offered through a competitive bidding process.
 A number of entities may compete for the award of any particular government contract or related subcontract, and we may not be able to outbid our competitors.
 Even if we are awarded a contract, unsuccessful bidders may protest or challenge the contract award, which could result in our losing the contract.
 Complicated rules apply to doing business with the federal and state governments, including without limitation procurement laws and regulations.
 In addition, socio-economic obligations, including various restrictions relating to those of our employees that may perform under the government contract, may accompany government contracts.
-These requirements may require us to restructure aspects of our operations to perform under a contract, which may be difficult or impossible.
-As a government contractor, we are subject to audits, cost reviews and investigations by oversight agencies.
+These requirements may require us to restructure aspects of our operations by oversight agencies.
 We may not be successful in our effort to enter into government contracts, and even if we are, we may face difficulty and unanticipated expense in adapting our platform and software, and complying with applicable laws, regulations and contractual requirements.
 If we are not successful in our government contracting efforts, our business, operating results and financial condition could be harmed.
-In addition, if we fail to comply with the terms of one or more of our government contracts or applicable laws and regulations, we could be suspended or barred from future government projects for a significant period of time, as well as face civil or criminal fines and penalties, which would harm ou
+In addition, if we fail to comply with the terms of one or more of our government contracts or applicable laws and regulations, we could be suspended or barred from future government projects for a significant period of time, as well as face damages and civil or criminal fines and penalties, which would harm our business, operating results and financial condition.

 Government contracts that we have entered into for the use of our services or licensing the use of our technology have short terms.
 Our government contracts may not be renewed for any reason, including as a result of performance of the contract, competing solutions or a change in the governmental entity's preferences.
 Furthermore, the contracts may be terminated as a result of our performance or as a result of the performance or actions of third parties involved in the contracts, such as a subcontractor or the prime contractor where we are a subcontractor.
-The termination or nonrenewal of any of our government contracts could harm our business, operating results and financial condition and make it more difficult to successfully bid on future government contracting opportunities.
+The termination or non-renewal of any of our government contracts could harm our business, operating results and financial condition and make it more difficult to successfully bid on future government contracting opportunities.